davidtavarez/safer/README.md

 ## Thanks

-[Christophe Mehay](https://github.com/cmehay) because his amazon work on [goldy/tor-hidden-service/](https://hub.docker.com/r/goldy/tor-hidden-service/)
+[Christophe Mehay](https://github.com/cmehay) for his amazing work on [goldy/tor-hidden-service/](https://hub.docker.com/r/goldy/tor-hidden-service/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.